 Avoidance: You or your friend may find excuses to avoid spending time together.

-Decreased Trust and Security: In friendships or romantic relationships, a decrease in interest can lead to feelings of insecurity.
+Decreased trust: In friendships or romantic relationships, a decrease in interest can lead to feelings of insecurity.
 When one person is no longer fully invested, the other may question their worth or the future of the relationship.

 Lack of interest can indeed be a significant indicator of deeper issues.
 Whether it’s a fleeting moment of disinterest or a long-term pattern, understanding the signs and effects can help people make informed decisions about their connections.